Why Are There Sea Shells In Wyoming?

 As many of you who listen to my morning radio show know, I grew up on an island.
 It is a beautiful place full of shelly beaches.
 Not sandy beaches, but full of sea shells.
-In fact Sanibel Island had been called one of the best shelling islands on earth.
+In fact, Sanibel Island had been called one of the best shelling islands on earth.

-While exploring the state I came across an area known for it's preserved dinosaur tracks.
+While exploring the state I came across an area known for its preserved dinosaur tracks.

 The tracks were interesting enough, but while poking around down in what was an old creek bed, I was shocked to find sea shells.
 Lots of them.

-Why were they here?
 Why so plentiful, like the beaches of Sanibel?

 I did a little research and found that during the Precambrian, Wyoming was covered by a shallow sea.

-It was a vast area that covered parts of Canada, South Dakota, Colorado, Nebraska, Minnesota, New Mexico and Wyoming.
+It was a vast area that covered parts of Canada, South Dakota, Colorado, Nebraska, Minnesota, New Mexico, and Wyoming.

 What I was holding in my hand in that ancient creek bed were the shale fossilized shells of ammonites.

-I can identify much of what I find on the beaches of my childhood.
-What I was holding here were their ancestors, millions of years before.
-That is why they looked similar, but not exactly the same.
+I can identify much of what I found on the beaches of my childhood.

 It never ceases to amaze me what can be found in Wyoming, when we take a moment to stop and poke around in the ground.